rafaell22/ootr-tracking-map/README.md

 ~~- Add button to remove the location (for foolish hints)~~
-- Add option to add a hint reference to an item (to show in the title)
 - Debug items (some didn't work, some missing)
     - There is some item that showed a broken image in LLR
         - Couldn't replicate...